ririw/mafiaDetective/readme.txt

 * Mention graphs
 * Sentiment analysis on words
 * When the game ends I'll add a full and correct "mafia.db" to the repo.
 Until then you need your own information!
+* Using known mafia's posts to find unknown mafia.